typelevel/typelevel.github.com/_posts/2013-10-07-towards-scalaz-pt1.md

 def sum(l: List[Int]): Int = l.reduce(_ + _)
 ```

-And this works (kind of, it fails on empty `List`s but well get to that).
+And this works (kind of, it fails on empty `List`s but we'll get to that).
 But what if we want to sum a `List[Double]`?

 ```scala